Odralix/quartz/content/Characters/Player Characters/Plume.md

+---
+tags:
+  - player-character
+  - character
+---

-A sentient small sized Owl and Oracle of [[Phaedria]] looking for a place to belong
+A sentient small sized Owl and Oracle taught in [[Phaedria]] looking for a place to belong

 Played by Tärning

-#character #player-character